Twikito/easy-toggle-state/README.md

 All these components are based on the same behavior: a trigger element toggles the state of one or more target elements.

-Here is the solution I propose: one script to associata a trigger element and its targets, that can adapt to most of contexts, just by adding the rights HTML attributes, and adjust the rest with CSS.
+Here is the solution I propose: one script to associate a trigger element and its targets, that can adapt to most of contexts, just by adding the rights HTML attributes, and adjust the rest with CSS.

 ## How to use